Text: Matthew 22:15-22

 Then the Pharisees went and plotted to entrap him in what he said.
 So they sent their disciples to him, along with the Herodians, saying, “Teacher, we know that you are sincere, and teach the way of God in accordance with truth, and show deference to no one; for you do not regard people with partiality.
 Tell us, then, what you think.
 Is it lawful to pay taxes to the emperor, or not?”
 But Jesus, aware of their malice, said, “Why are you putting me to the test, you hypocrites?
 Show me the coin used for the tax.”
 And they brought him a denarius.
 Then he said to them, “Whose head is this, and whose title?”
 They answered, “The emperor’s.”
 Then he said to them, “Give therefore to the emperor the things that are the emperor’s, and to God the things that are God’s.”
 When they heard this, they were amazed; and they left him and went away.

-And this is where things become a little challenging… It was certainly challenging for the Pharisees and the Herodians as they eventually dispersed in disbelief, and it continues to be challenging for us as modern day readers of this passage.
-Because if we are honest with ourselves we would see that there is an underlying struggle for us as citizens of an earthly power, and as Christians who profess a faith God and membership in the Kingdom of God.
-But what’s important for us to realize is that this conflict isn’t always apparent to us, it isn’t always obvious.
-And so therefore it is also important for us to realize is that this clash of two realities also has moments that are real, that are observable, that sometimes have a negative impact on those whom we also live in community with, such when we act like Cain who out of selfishness and malice asked God, “Am I my brother’s keeper?”
+And this is where things become a little challenging… It was certainly challenging for the Pharisees and the Herodians as they eventually dispersed in disbelief, and it continues to be challenging for us as modern-day readers of this passage.
+Because if we are honest with ourselves, we would see that there is an underlying struggle for us as citizens of an earthly power, and as Christians who profess a faith God and membership in the Kingdom of God.
+But what’s important for us to realize is that this conflict isn’t always apparent to us, it isn’t still obvious.
+And so therefore it is also essential for us to understand is that this clash of two realities also has real moments, that are observable, that sometimes have a negative impact on those whom we live in community with, such when we act like Cain who out of selfishness and malice asked God, “Am I my brother’s keeper?”
 (Gen. 4:9) We know the truth, the good news of the Gospel of Jesus Christ… But when it comes to doing the things we are supposed to do, we sometimes, like the Pharisees and the Herodians, try to place God in a situation that would meet our own needs.

-We know what it is like to live in a world where the tensions of our civic life clashes with the realities of our religious life.
-From the moment that we wake up there is a whirlwind of things that vye for our attention… There are the numerous texts from work or friends that we didn’t answer, a large sale at either a department store or online, numerous sporting events, the latest Netflix or TV series catch up on, and by the end of the day we realize that we have dedicated very little time to the thing that we proclaim to be most important in our lives… By the end of the day we realize that what we have given to God is very little compared with what we have given to the demanding voices and pressures that seem to have control over our lives.
+We know what it is like to live in a world where the tensions of our civic life clash with the realities of our religious life.
+From the moment that we wake up, there is a whirlwind of things that vie for our attention… There are the numerous texts from work or friends that we didn’t answer, a significant sale at either a department store or online, multiple sporting events, the latest Netflix or TV series catch up on, and by the end of the day we realize that we have dedicated very little time to the thing that we proclaim to be most important in our lives… By the end of the day, we recognize that what we have given to God is very little compared with what we have given to the demanding voices and pressures that seem to have control over our lives.
 It’s difficult when there are so many things that pull us away and distract us from what it means to live into the identities that God has envisioned for us.
-But knowing the pains and joys of human life, God does not condemn us for withholding what we have or giving what we have to Caesar, but instead abundantly counter intuitively offers grace that allows us to grow in faith and love.
+But knowing the pains and joys of human life, God does not condemn us for withholding what we have or giving what we have to Caesar, but instead abundantly counter-intuitively offers grace that allows us to grow in faith and love.

 And let me say that giving to God the things that are God’s isn’t an easy task.
 Sure, we can give up things like chocolate when the season of Lent rolls around, but that’s not really something that God cares a whole lot about… I’m sorry if that’s a surprise to you, because while may be a healthy practice it doesn’t do a whole lot for spiritual growth.
 So what’s next?
 What is our response after hearing and witnessing the good news?
 We know that we can find reassurance in the fact that in God, there is an abundance of grace, but how can we live lives that respond to Jesus’ call to, ‘Give to God what is God’s”?
 I’m not sure that I can give an answer that encompasses the many complexities of life and faith, but I’ll leave you with two closing thoughts: